junjianL/age_lesions_females/README.md

 `snakemake --use-conda -cores 1` similar to the [ARMOR pipeline](https://github.com/csoneson/ARMOR)

 Before running the pipeline, raw FASTQ files must be downloaded from [here](https://www.ebi.ac.uk/ena/browser/view/PRJEB27521) (lesion females) and [here]() (healthy females).
 The location of the FASTQ files must be specified in `config.yaml`.
-Please download the files in "Submitted FTP", because the file names match the names in `data/metadata.txt`
+Please download the files in "Submitted FTP", because the file names match the names in `metadata.txt`

 *Folder description*:
-* `data/`
-Metadata from samples analyzed and DMR tables.
 * `scripts/`
 R scripts with code for DMR detection analysis, and code for plotting most of figures in paper.